 I conduct large-scale field projects, often involving original data collection and survey, lab-in-the-field, or field experiments.
-Please follow the links below to access materials for select individual projects, including design documents, materials used for piloting and implementation, survey instruments, etc. If you are interested in obtaining materials for one of my projects not linked to below, feel free to get in touch.
-Academic and policy writing that resulted from these projects can be found in the Publications tab.
+Please follow the links below to access materials for select individual projects, including design documents, materials used for piloting and implementation, survey instruments, etc. Publications that resulted from these projects can be found in the Publications tab.

 Keeping the Public Purse: How Windfalls, Taxes, and Information Affect Political Behavior.
 This project involved an original survey and lab-in-the-field experiment implemented in Indonesia to identify how taxes versus windfalls (and information) affected willingness to be politically engaged and hold politicians accountable.